 Seascape photography is a kind of landscape photography where one of the main subjects is the sea or the ocean.
 The main difference is the ever-moving water, which influences your picture and your settings.

-In this article, we’ll give you 15 seascape photography tips to help you overcome the challenges of this amazing photography niche.
+In this article, we’ll give you 15 seascape photography tips to help you overcome the challenges of this amazing niche.

 - Always keep an eye on the ocean, do not turn your back on it.

-- Do not go near the edge, where the waves crash.
+- Do not go near the edge where the waves crash.
 This piece of advice is the most important one.
 A big wave can easily knock you down and pull you into the sea.

 - Put your backpack on the hook to make the tripod heavier and more stable.

 If you want to create good seascape images, you might need to get wet.
 This means you must be close to the action to capture water in all its beauty and power.

 On the beach, you have to stand up to knee-deep in the water (don’t go deeper).
 That’s why you need to have a spare set of clothes somewhere in a dry place.
 A waterproof camera backpack is a must-have for seascape photography.

 If you’re shooting off the Icelandic coast, you might want to skip the flip-flops and go for some boots.